openservicemesh/osm/docs/content/docs/tasks_usage/logs.md

 1. The default configuration uses CRI log format parsing.
 If you are using a kubernetes distribution that causes your logs to be formatted differently, you may need to add a new parser to the `[PARSER]` section and change the `parser` name in the `[INPUT]` section to one of the parsers defined [here](https://github.com/fluent/fluent-bit/blob/master/conf/parsers.conf).

-1. The logs are currently filtered to match "error" level logs and multiple filters have been used to cover differences in log formatting on various Kubernetes distros.
-    * To change the log level being filtered on, you can update the `logLevel` value in [`values.yaml`](https://github.com/openservicemesh/osm/blob/main/charts/osm/values.yaml) to "debug", "info", "warn", "fatal", "panic", "disabled" or "trace".
-    * To view all logs irrespective of log level, you may remove the `[FILTER]` sections.
+1. Explore available [Fluent Bit Filters](https://docs.fluentbit.io/manual/pipeline/filters) and add as many `[FILTER]` sections as desired.
+    * The `[INPUT]` section tags ingested logs with `kube.*` so make sure to include `Match kube.*` key/value pair in each of your custom filters.
-    * The modify filter has been used to add a `controller_pod_name` key/value pair to help you query logs in your output by refining results on pod name (see example usage below).
+    * The default configuration uses a modify filter to add a `controller_pod_name` key/value pair to help you query logs in your output by refining results on pod name (see example usage below).
-    * If you wish to apply further filtering, explore [Fluent Bit filters](https://docs.fluentbit.io/manual/pipeline/filters).

 1. For these changes to take effect, run:
     ```console